jimjibone/naggie.github.com/README.md

   * `src`    : **source URL of article.
 Required.
 Relative to directory of manifest file**
   * `date`   : **a date javascript can understand with Date() object.
 Optional but recommended.**
   * `title`  : Optional, defaults to filename from Source
-  * `hash`   : a hash for caching.
-Defaults to date.
-Optional.
   * `author` : Optional name
   * `type`   : Optional (from file extension by default)